 Soooo, remember that indecisive streak we told you about?
 Well right off the bat, we have a tie.
 Seven Dwarfs Mine Train in New Fantasyland is a pretty dope ride (and NOT because Dopey’s IN it)!
 It’s not only a roller coaster but also moonlights as a classic Disney dark ride, too!
 Its highest drop is 39 feet — which (believe it or not!) is even higher than Space Mountain’s (which you’ll see in a sec!).

 And while we’re always up for some Seven Dwarf-antics when we ride through their mining operation (soooo many SPARKLY gemstones!!)
 Tomorrowland’s Peoplemover is more our speed!
 This ride in an OG and 100% zen.

 We love how Peoplemover takes us all the way around Tomorrowland — and even inside some of the rides!
-And unlike Seven Dwarfs Mine Train, you don’t need to score a FastPass reservation MONTHS in advance to take a ride!
+And unlike Seven Dwarfs Mine Train, you don’t need to Genie+ to score a Lightning Lane to take a ride!
 There’s usually, at most, a 10-15 minute standby wait time to ride Peoplemover unless it’s an especially crowded day.

 2. Haunted Mansion

 The Haunted Mansion might be the most-perfect ride Disney has ever made (it certainly is to a large number of fans of the ride!).
 This iconic attraction stationed over in Liberty Square delivers wall-to-wall creeps and hot and cold running chills every time.
 We love the Ghost Host narrator with his deep, spooky voice throughout and Madame Leota’s seance room, but there are too many great scenes to name.